BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-09-fundamentals-ai-learning-imposters-handbook.md

   - HTTP
   - TCP
   - TLS
-mentions:
-  - engineering knowledge decay
-  - you can just do things
-  - fundamentals of the internet
-  - book for self-taught programmers
-  - imposter syndrome
-  - startup failure in Europe
 summary: Jens continues explaining why knowing how things work—like HTTP TLS and TCP—is critical to being a strong engineer even when using AI tools like Copilot.
 He encourages developers to use these tools to understand code not just generate it.
 Stefan connects